whizzer75/whizzer75.github.io/1-install.md

 This document is intended for adminstrators who want to quickly install and run [ownCloud] on a computer or server. [ownCloud] is a file storage software written in [PHP].
-It is intended to be published through a webserver and uses a database for persistent storage. [ownCloud] can aldo benefit from memory caching.
+It is intended to be published through a webserver and uses a database for persistent storage. [ownCloud] can also benefit from memory caching.

 [ownCloud] can be be run with different combinations of software to achieve these